scalar-labs/scalardb/docs/storage-abstraction.md

 #### Get a DistributedStorage instance

-You need to get a `DistributedStorage` instance to execute CRUD operations in the storage abstraction.
+You need to get a `DistributedStorage` instance to execute CRUD operations in the Storage API.
 You can get it in the following way:

 ```java